-The Rum House in the Hotel Edison in Times Square, New York
+The Rum House is in the Hotel Edison in Times Square, New York

-The Rum House is the antithesis for the bright lights, brusque, clueless crowds and blatant commercialism of the surrounding NYC streets of the Theatre District.
-Situated adjacent to the stylish W Hotel and parallel with the daily identifiable TKTS booth, its frontage is reassuringly unassuming.
+The Rum House is the antithesis for the bright lights, brusque, clueless crowds, and blatant commercialism of the surrounding NYC streets of the Theatre District.
+Situated adjacent to the stylish W Hotel and parallel with the daily identifiable TKTS booth, its frontage is reassuringly unassuming, but its unpretentious exterior belies the warmth within.

 Rum from a bygone era

-Every time we visit The Rum House you feel like you’re part of a story that’s in the middle of being told – a piece of pulp fiction, an old detective novel where you’re the gum shoe (or is that rum shoe?) heading in for drinks at the end of the shift and through the old wooden blinds, blue and red lights flash.
-It’s that kind of place.
+Every time we visit The Rum House you feel like you’re part of a story that’s in the middle of being told – a piece of pulp fiction, an old detective novel where you’re the gumshoe (or is that rum shoe?) heading in for drinks at the end of the shift and through the old wooden blinds, blue and red lights flash.
+Maybe you’re there to get the inside intel from a contact, maybe you just want the down-low on what’s happening in the precincts downtown – it’s that kind of place.

 What’s a rum bar without music?

-Tonight there’s a full five piece band performing around an old upright piano that looks like it’s been there since the sixties too.
+Tonight there’s a full five-piece band performing around an old upright piano that looks like it’s been there since the sixties too.
 They add a different energy to the space, whereas on some nights it will be just a solo pianist.
-The Rum House instead is upbeat and the band’s set runs the gamut of jazz standards and uptempo salsa that mixes perfectly with the rum forward cocktails.
+The Rum House instead is upbeat and the band’s set runs the gamut of jazz standards and uptempo salsa that mixes perfectly with the rum-forward cocktails.
+Close your eyes and you could be in another country, not in the midst of one of the world’s most energy-draining tourist traps.
+Luckily the drinks flow as freely as the tones brightening up the vibe of the post-work crowd.

 The Rum House is an oasis of Caribbean goodness away from the hustle and bustle of the crossroads of the world.